Donate Now!

 Dr. Jaro Kotalik

-Actively recruiting up to two students for the 2023-2024 year.
+Actively recruiting up to two students.

 Project: Evaluation of ethical and medico-legal aspects of delivery of Medical Assistance in Dying.